yalesites-org/yalesites-project/docs/color-theme.md

 ---
 - **Step 4**: Using your new global theme
-  - Once there is a new tokens release, the [component library](https://github.com/yalesites-org/component-library-twig) will need to update to the latest tokens release (`npm update @yalesites-org/tokens`), and then you can use the new color.
+  - Once there is a new tokens release, the [component library](https://github.com/yalesites-org/component-library-twig) will need to be updated to use the latest tokens release (`npm update @yalesites-org/tokens`), and then you can use the new color.
   - Your new global theme should be ready to use.

 ---
 - **Step 5**:
   - Unless you are adding a brand new `slot-NUMBER` value (e.g. `slot-six`) to the new global theme, the new theme will be included in every component context which iterates over the global theme token values.
   - If you have added a new `slot-NUMBER` then you'll need to add a new variable and map it accodingly to each component in which it is applicable.

 ---
+**Step 6**:
+  - Review components that may use the new global theme and make sure colors have been mapped appropriately.

+---

 ### Adding a new component theme
-The process is very similar to how one would go about adding a new global theme.
+Adding a new component theme is similar to adding a new global theme.
 In addition to component themes, we also have separate files for specific component themes.
 Component themes live alongside global themes because they are used by more than one component.

 Component themes are visualized here: https://yalesites-org.github.io/component-library-twig/?path=/story/tokens-colors--component-theme-color-pairings